helidon-io/helidon/docs/mp/restclient/restclient.md

 Helidon will automatically create a *proxy* class for the interface and map local proxy calls to remote REST calls.

-For more information, see [Rest Client For MicroProfile Specification][rest-client-for-microprofile-specification].
+For more information, see [Rest Client For MicroProfile Specification][rest-client-for].

-You can also use metrics annotations on your Rest Client methods as described in [this related page.][this-related-page]
+You can also use metrics annotations on your Rest Client methods as described in [this related page.](restclientmetrics.md)

 ## Maven Coordinates

-To enable MicroProfile Rest Client, either add a dependency on the [helidon-microprofile bundle][helidon-microprofile-bundle] or add the following dependency to your project’s `pom.xml` (see [Managing Dependencies][managing-dependencies]).
+To enable MicroProfile Rest Client, either add a dependency on the [helidon-microprofile bundle](../introduction.md) or add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../../managing-dependencies.md)).

 ```xml [pom.xml]
 <dependency>